 - Getting married

-- Permanently moving to a new area that offers different health plan options
+- Permanently moving to a new area that offers different health plan options.

 - For people already enrolled in Marketplace coverage, having a change in income or household status that affects eligibility for tax credits or cost-sharing reductions will generally qualify you for a special enrollment period.

 ObamaCare Enrollment Advice